vlad-utyansky/utyansky-index/README.md

 ---

+## 🔗 The Universal Socket: Cross-Stack Interoperability
+The Utyansky Index is **Language-Agnostic**.
+It acts as a "Universal Translator" for the digital world:
+- **Bridges Different Stacks:** Connects Legacy C++, modern Rust, Python AI-scripts, and JavaScript UIs into a single logical map.
+- **System-to-System Link:** It doesn't matter what language a module is written in; if it has a Utyansky IDX, it can be addressed and controlled by any other part of the ecosystem.
+- **No Native Integration Needed:** Using the Index, AI agents can build "logic bridges" between systems that were never meant to work together.

+---

 ## 🤖 Why It Matters for AI
 Instead of feeding an AI agent 1,000,000 tokens of messy code, you give it one coordinate: `1.A.5.SECURITY`.
 1. **Zero Hallucinations:** The agent knows exactly which file and line to fix.